goldsmiths-computational-arts/2020.goldcomparts.show/data/webInstructions/jquin002.md

 Follow the link to explore Choose Your anceStory™.
-A second play-through is highly reccomended.